 The four foundational planning documents everyone should have in place are:

-- Durable Power of Attorney for Finances – Puts a person in charge of financial decision-making who acts as your agent either immediately upon execution or upon incapacity.
+- Durable Power of Attorney for Finances – Puts a person in charge of financial decision-making who acts as your agent immediately upon execution or upon incapacity.

 - Health Care Directive (Living Will) – Lets a physician know if you want artificial nutrition or hydration if you are terminally unconscious with no hope of recovery.